jtherczeg/processwire-hungarian-lng/README.md

 How to Install a Language Pack
 ------------------------------

-1. 'Download the language pack from GitHub.'
+1. Download the language pack from GitHub.
    Click **Download ZIP** on the home page of this repository.
-2. 'Login to your ProcessWire Admin and install the **Languages Support** core module.'
+2. Login to your ProcessWire Admin and install the **Languages Support** core module.
    Open Modules > Language > Languages Support: click **Install**
-3. 'Add your language.'
+3. Add your language.
    Open Setup > Languages > Add New: enter the name for your new language in the Name field.
 Click **Save**.
-4. 'Import the downloaded language pack in your ProcessWire installation.'
+4. Import the downloaded language pack in your ProcessWire installation.
    Open Setup > Languages > [your language] > Content > Site Translation Files,
    browse for the downloaded ZIP file on your local computer or drag-and-drop it
-5. 'Set the new language as default to your profile.'
+5. Set the new language as default to your profile.
    Click <i class="icon-wrench"></i> > Profile and in the 'Language' section of the screen that loaded, select your new language, then click **Submit**.

 > **Important:** You can use the included site translation files for sites with